CircleCI-Public/cimg-php/README.md

 For example, the tag `7.3` points to PHP v7.3.11 now, but when the next release comes out, it will point to PHP v7.3.12.

 `[-variant]` - Variant tags, if available, can optionally be used.
-Once the Node.js variant is available, it could be used like this: `cimg/php:7.3-node`.
+For example, the Node.js variant could be used like this: `cimg/php:7.3-node`.

 ## Development